Worldly influences, color and inviting comfort define Portuguese home design.

 “In Portugal, we have such wonderful and traditional pieces,” explains Joao Faria, lead of Emotional Objects.
 “If we think about the filigree jewelry, Bilros lace, glassware produced in Marinha Grande and the silverwork of Topazio, we realize that we have such amazing and inspiring objects.
 All this influence is present in our pieces, as in many other Portuguese designers, in a more or less evident way.
-We do not follow fashion or trends; our pieces are created with the purpose of becoming future classics that will gracefully stand the test of time.”
+We do not follow fashion or interior design trends; our pieces are created with the purpose of becoming future classics that will gracefully stand the test of time.”

 These ideas are on full display at the family-oriented Martinhal Resorts’ luxury property in Lisbon’s Chiado neighborhood, built into a residential building constructed in 1855.
 Under the direction of interior designer Dagny Bain, each fully appointed suite is designed to be a home away from home.

 The framework of each dwelling is made up of hardwood floors and original 19th-Century architectural flourishes.
 Mid-century-inspired chairs and plush, upholstered sofas add depth.

 The rest of the space is filled in with lively colors, shapes, and textures sure to appeal to children and teens.
 Tile-patterned throw rugs and sheeps’ wool blankets—similar to those woven by heritage labels Ecolã and Loja de Burel—draped on beds and sofas provide comfy finishing touches.